aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Type**: Functional, Dynamic, Automatic
 - **Initial State**: The Harmful Content Filter within the Inference Engine is implemented.
 - **Input/Condition**: Provide inputs that are likely to generate harmful or inappropriate content.
-- **Output/Result**: The inference engine outputs are free of harmful or inappropriate content.
+- **Output/Result**: The inference engine outputs are free of harmful or inappropriate content, judged with keyword and phrase blacklists, together with Regular Expressions.
 - **How test will be performed**: The unit test will feed the inference engine with inputs known to potentially trigger harmful content.
 It will analyze the outputs to ensure that no harmful or inappropriate content is present, confirming that the engine's safety mechanisms effectively filter out undesirable content.

 #### 5.3.2 User Interface